rgdavies92/tensorflow-spam/README.md

 <p align="center"><i><sub><b>Figure 4:</b> Word clouds for spam messages and ham messages.
 The largest words are the most frequntly present.</sub></i></p>
 <br>

 I used the `TfidfVectorizer` class from Scikit-learn to generate these word clouds.
 This method won't be used later in the modelling, it was just a bit of fun to investigate what sort of words are being used in the spam/ham.
 There's a sense of urgency in the spam cloud, with more capital letters and more prizes to be won.
+If I was being paid I'd look into the 'lt' and 'gt' words in the ham word cloud as I have a hunch that these might be associated with text formatting or emojis.

 That concludes this brief interrogation of a very simple dataset.
 Although I have used word count to describe differences between the spam and the ham, this attribute will not be included in the spam prediction model.
 Instead I will look to use some NLP methods to generate predictors.